A Brief History

 Starting in October of 1534, in the largest French cities, Protestant activists had been hanging up posters (placards) casting aspersions on the Catholic Church, the most gutsy move being the hanging of such a poster on King Franςois I’s bedroom door!

-This apparently was the last straw for the frightened King who reaffirmed his Catholic faith as the religion of the land and decided to throw out any last tolerance of the Protestants.
+This action apparently was the last straw for the frightened King who reaffirmed his Catholic faith as the religion of the land and decided to throw out any last tolerance of the Protestants.

 Accordingly, rewards were offered for the capture of the perpetrators, and the public responded eagerly, turning in as many known Protestant activists as they could.